wesleybowman/karsten/time_sheet.md

     Got it up and working.
 Asks for 17 different variables, then creates the .nml and the .sh files needed for qsubbing.

++ 16:24- 17:16 --
+    Tested the general scripts.
+Had to wait on Aidan to check them.
+Still need to change bottom_roughness_minimum.
+Should also add making the RUN_PAR2 to the yearLongRuns as well.

 ```